manuGil/online-core/docs/source/radiometric-cors.rst

 Task 3
-   Correct the images for haze by subtraction values using the Raster calculator.
+   Correct the image for haze by subtraction values using the Raster calculator.
 In QGIS go to :guilabel:`Raster` > :guilabel:`Raster Calculator`.
-Specify the formula to subtract the Haze value from Band 4 and specify the name of the output file.
+Specify the formula to subtract the Haze value from Band 4  of the *'ETM99'* image, and specify the name of the output file.

    Select the newly created *Band 4 with haze correction* on the **Layers Panel**.
 Go to  Properties and modify the contrast stretch as follows: **minimum: 0,  maximum: 255**.
 Do the same for the *Band 4  without haze correction.*